JonasKVJ/SFSU-Coding-In-C/README.md

 # SFSU-Coding-In-C
-Fundamental coding assignment in C, done at San Francisco State University as part of a class on Operating Systems.
+Fundamental coding assignment in C, done at San Francisco State University as part of a class on operating systems.
 Overview:
 - Assignment 1: Hello World
 - Assignment 2: Build a basic shell